This page is for the 2019 version of the kit.

 Only if you use the old Pi Zero (W): the pidp8i software is autoconfigured to 'glow' the LEDs like lamps on a Pi 2/3, but it must be configured to only 'blink' the LEDs on the Pi Zero (W).
 That is much less CPU intensive.
-Lamp emulation is sweet if you have memories of it, but takes too much of a load on the humble Zero.
+Lamp glow emulation is sweet if you have memories of it, but takes too much of a load on the humble Zero.
 Read the README.md file in the pidp8i directory you just created for setup details for the Pi Zero.

 Depending on how you want to set up your Pi, the PDP-8 terminal comes up straight after you log in, with OS/8 running; or you have to enter screen -r -d pidp8i to access it.
 Even though the physical front panel is not attached yet.
 Either way, this is what you should see - if you do, setup is done:

 Using LED spacers - 3 steps